datacarpentry/image-processing/_episodes/09-contours.md

 1. Read the input image, convert it to grayscale, and blur it slightly.
 2. Use simple binary thresholding to convert the grayscale image to a binary image.
-3. Use `cv2.findContours()` to find the contours corresponding to the outlines of the faces of the dice.
+3. Use `skimage.measure.find_contours` to find the contours corresponding to the outlines of the faces of the dice.
 4. Create a blank, black mask image the same size as the original.
 5. For each contour found, do the following: